 Amazon gives you guidance on how to format your manuscript for a paperback, and they have Microsoft Word templates that you can use.
 I decided to do it without using a template, and it wasn’t particularly difficult, although I use Apple Pages rather than Microsoft Word, so it took a bit of extra time to figure out how to do some of the steps.

 The actual volume of information that KDP makes available can be a bit daunting at first.
-A good place to start is their KDP Jumpstart learning series to help you get familiar with all the different aspects of self-publishing.
+A good place to start is their KDP Jumpstart learning series.
 It takes you through everything step by step, and I found it quite helpful.

 Publishing a book also means promoting your book.
 Obviously your blog is a good place to do this, as well as social media.
 There are a number of bloggers out there publishing books, so watch what they’re doing and get ideas from them.
-Marketing is definitely not my forte, so it’s something I’m fumbling along with and trying to figure out as best I can.
+Marketing is definitely not my forte, so I’m fumbling my way along, trying to figure out as best I can.

-To help potential readers get to know a bit more about you, you can create an author page on Amazon or whatever platform you publish on.
+To help potential readers get to know you, you can create an author page on Amazon.
 Goodreads is another good place to create an author page.
-There are a variety of other book sites like AUTHORSdb and iAuthor that you can sign up with to help put your book out there to the world.
-Booklife from Publisher’s Weekly has some good resources.
+AllAuthor can help put your book out there to the world, and Booklife from Publisher’s Weekly has some good resources.